Gluten Free Artisan Bread Recipe (EASY & No Knead)

 Gluten-Free Artisan Bread Recipe:

-1. Combine the flour blend, salt, psyllium husk powder, and baking powder in your stand mixer and combine with a paddle attachment (or dough hook).
+1. Combine the flour blend, salt, psyllium husk powder, and yeast (+ xanthan gum if using) in your stand mixer and combine with a paddle attachment (or dough hook).
 You could also do this by hand in a large bowl and combine with a whisk.

-3. Once activated, turn on the stand mixer and slowly pour in the yeast water into the flour mixture.
-Once incorporated, add in your eggs and ACV.
+3. Once warmed, turn on the stand mixer and slowly pour in the yeast water into the flour mixture.
+Once incorporated, add in your eggs, ACV and oil.
 Turn the mixer to medium-high speed and beat the bread dough for 5 minutes.
+Use a rubber spatula or wooden spoon to scrape down the sides occasionally.

-10. Once the loaf is done baking, use the parchment paper to move the loaf to a cooling rack to cool.
+9. Once the loaf is done baking, use the piece of parchment paper to move the loaf to a cooling rack to cool.
 This is the hard part – YOU MUST WAIT AT LEAST 2 HOURS BEFORE EATING!
 I know, I know, it is so hard!
 But if you cut into your bread loaf right away, you will end up with gummy slices.

-11. Store the loaf in a beeswax-lined bread bag like this one!
+10. Store the loaf in a beeswax-lined bread bag!
 It will keep your bread fresh and soft much longer – avoid putting the bread in the refrigerator so it doesn’t dry out!
 In the beeswax bag, it should stay fresh for up to 5 days (if it even makes it that long!).
+You could also store it in a gallon size ziplock bag!

 I hope you LOVE this recipe!
 It has taken me years, and then really intense months of trial and error to find out that yeast breads require a different blend.
 Then more months of trial and error to find that blend.
 Then several weeks of nonstop baking to make sure it works with my yeast bread recipes!
 What made it more complicated was removing rice flours and xanthan gum – WHEW!
 But totally worth it!
 I knew I was successful when my husband (who can have gluten) tasted a piece of bread and was like, “WOW, that’s good” – so clearly it tastes like “normal bread”.
 He is always very honest with me when it comes to recipes and gluten-free baking!
 And I can’t wait to keep expanding my yeast bread recipes for you all!
 I am currently dreaming about the cinnamon raisin bread my dad always makes for Christmas presents, or the orange braid Greek bread my mom always used to make…. cheers to successes and cheers to onward baking endeavors!